-My favorite was probably making ketchup.
+My favorite thing to do with excess tomatoes is make ketchup.
 We did that a few years in a row and it was fun to use the different varieties of tomatoes to make different colored ketchup.
 One year we had yellow, green, pink, and orange.
 But when our daughter, the ketchup fiend whose favorite color was pink, refused to eat the pink ketchup, we decided to move on to something else.

 After experimenting here and there, the easiest, most money saving, and most consumed, ended up being salsa.
 Plus it’s easy to grow pretty much everything you need to go into it.
 Well, it’s easy for my husband that is… I kill any plant that requires being watered more than once a month.